PhilemonPhilippin/PhilemonPhilippin/README.md

 I discovered **programming** in 2017 and immediatly fell in love with it.
 I started to learn it more seriously from end of 2021.

-I want to make **better software** so that people have easier and more enjoyable access to technology.
+I want to make **better software** so that every one has easier and more enjoyable access to technology.

 The _languages and tools_ I use are :